Military Education Benefits

 Additional Military Payment Information

-Financial aid is provided through the Federal Pell, SEOG Grant Programs and/or the Direct Lending Program (Direct Subsidized, Direct Unsubsidized, and PLUS Loans).
-You must be admitted to an Ashford University degree program to be eligible for federal financial aid.
+Financial aid assistance is provided through the Federal Pell, SEOG Grant Programs and/or the Direct Lending Program (Direct Subsidized, Direct Unsubsidized, and PLUS Loans).
+You must be admitted to an Ashford University degree program to be eligible for federal financial aid assistance.

 |Education Records - Per Page||$50|